 Television news coverage showing teens getting arrested often focuses on violent incidents like robberies or sexual assault, heightening the public’s fears about juvenile crime.
 Studies, though, indicate that most juvenile offenses are actually non-violent, which is one reason why Louisiana has started taking a different approach to how youthful offenders are treated in the state’s justice system.

 The law is only a few years old, and observers are carefully watching to see how successfully law enforcement, the juvenile detention system, and the courts enforce the law — and whether it will become a more effective way to deal with non-violent crimes committed by juveniles.
+Acts committed by minors are termed ‘delinquent acts’ rather than crimes, emphasizing the focus on rehabilitation.
 Despite the law’s passage, for parents of minors arrested for serious offenses, this is still going to be a very stressful time.

 What Does Louisiana’s Raise the Age Law Set Out to Do?